newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 That is process.e n v.Contentful Space I d and down below.
 For access token, that is processed.e n v.Contentful access token and world done.
 Everything is configured.
 So with this what?
-Seven lines of configuration code were able to set up everything we need to source content from Contentful.
+Seven lines of configuration code were able to set up everything we need to source content from `Contentful`.
 Now, what we're gonnado is start up our APP in development mode using `npm run develop`.
 And once that's up and running, we're gonna head over to `GraphQL playground`  and take a look at the new queries we have access to because those queries are going to allow us to access the data we just created.
 So right here, these sites starting up, I'm gonna head over to `GraphQL playground`  and give things a quick refresh over in the docs.